 Extend your trip and see the beautiful red rocks of Utah and explore the national parks in the winter when the crowds are smaller and the prices are lower.
 Spend your time hiking through Zion National Park, Bryce Canyon National Park, and Capitol Reef National Park.

-So what are you waiting for?
+hat are you waiting for?
 It’s time to find a flight deal, book a beautiful hotel, request your vacation time and be on your way to explore a new corner of this world in 2019.
-Now that you know the best places to travel in 2019, all you have to do is pack you bags and be on your way.
+Start your search for that cheap flight below.👇🏽